kayabaNerve/serai/coins/grin/README.md

 however, we'd be unable to mint sriGRIN for refund purposes.
 This forces UIs to check in advance to prevent loss of funds due to errors from being at capacity.

+The other option would be to statically keep the output, not scheduling it as traditional (which likely should already be done for refunds) for the user to provide a `raG, maG, fee` for at any point in time.
+The issue is we can't identify if the user didn't provide on time or were censored, letting the multisig steal such outputs.

 ## Summary

 Serai should be able to interactively receive GRIN, verifiably, with: